JMRI/JMRI/scripts/HOWTO-distribution.md

     * Help.html
     * (grep -r for the previous year in the web site, xml; don't change initial copyright notices!)

 - Bring in all possible GitHub JMRI/JMRI [pull requests](https://github.com/JMRI/JMRI/pulls).
 This includes PRs that have passed CI and have been approved, but have not yet reached the 24 hold time.
 PRs that have not passed CI and/or have not been approved should not be included.
 Do not merge PRs that are marked WIP or have an “After Next Test Release” label.

-If you do merge any, pull the master branch back to your local repository to include them in the build.
+  If you do merge any PRs, pull the master branch back to your local repository to include them in the build.

 - Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number.
 If there are any items open still (except the main "create release" one) either close them or change/remove the milestone.
 We do this now so that maintainers will put the next milestone on future PRs